statgen/colocus-ui-vue3/README.md

 ### Pinia store

+Currently, there are three Pinia store instances.
+The appStore is used across most if not all pages of the app.
+The other stores have more focused applicability.

-Currently, there is one Pinia store, and it holds all app state.
+The appStore holds all app state.
 At the top level, this includes a set of general keys, plus a set of keys for the main views (search, locuszoom, manhattan (probably, assuming it needs filter)).
 A function provides the data structure to ensure consistency across pages and to avoid repitition.
 There are also two objects that function as maps between 1) data key names in the app vs those expected by the API, and 2) sort keys expected by the back end.

 This store started off supporting data structures required by the filtering system, but has grown, and may be renamed or split into separate stores as development proceeds.

 The data structure includes global state variables (e.g., isDataLoaded), plus page-specific data for each page that uses a filter panel.
 The page-specific data includes the values of the controls, plus additional entries for page size and page number, all of which are brought together, along with the sort keys, to build the URL for the Django back end.

-#### Important action methods
+#### Important action methods in the appStore
 - buildSearchURL builds a URL based on all filter and sort criteria and formats it for consumption by the Django REST API back end.
 - checkGenes accepts a comma-delimited list of genes and returns an object containt two arrays, badGenes, and goodGenes.
 This is used in the case where an external entity (such as AMP) specifies a gene as a query string in a URL directed at the search page.
 - copySearchFilterToLZ copies the filter panel data for the search page into the corresponding keys for the LocusZoom page, and is called by the router before entering the LocusZoom page.